Ali-Mikael/Pen-testing/h5-fuzzy.md

 So we need to craft a `GET` request and fuzz the params?

-Okay, time to search for a new wordlist I think:
+Time to search for a new wordlist:
 ```bash
 $ find . -type f -name '*param*'